ElectricImp-CSE/SensorNodeTesting/README.md

 * *MANUAL TEST* low power while alseep
 * *MANUAL TEST* toss sensor node in air to wake
 * test that freefall was triggered and sensor node wakes
-* turns on both LEDs when all tests complete
+* when all tests complete turns on Green LED if all tests pass, Blue LED if any test failed

 ##### Example: